mertozbag/mobile-barcode-scanner/README.md

   - Write generated server ip to url section of main.py

 ✨ How it works ✨
-- It gets the display from phone camera
+- Gets the display from phone camera
-- Process it to image
+- Processes it to image
 - Scans the image for barcode
 - Resolves the barcode
 - Searches resolved barcode number in defined excel file